firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

 All runtime configuration options for the manager are set in a file called ``firesim/deploy/config_runtime.ini``.
 In this guide, we will explain only the parts of this file necessary for our purposes.
-You can find full descriptions of all of the parameters in the (Configuration options section TODO).
+You can find full descriptions of all of the parameters in the :ref:`manager-configuration-files` section.

 If you open up this file, you will see the following default config (assuming you have not modified it):